jamesmontalvo3/zendir/README.md

 5. Edit `config.py` to your liking
 6. `vagrant up`
 7. SSH into the box with `vagrant ssh`
+8. `cd /vagrant`
+9. Optionally run `sudo bash mount-server.sh` to mount a server and enter password
-8. Run the scan: `python /vagrant/scan.py`.
+10. Run the scan: `sudo python scan.py`.
 This could take a *long* time.

 ## The API sucks (or doesn't exist), so here's some SQL